 Orange Beach Surf Rescue typically offers two Junior Lifeguard Program sessions each Summer.
 Registrations are handled online on ActiveNet.
-Links to the registration site will be added in April.
+Links to the registration site are below.
 (Please note: Parents/guardians will need to create an ActiveNet family account before enrolling.
 Find instructions after the Junior Lifeguard information.)

 Junior Guards will learn vital skills in all areas of water safety.
 Learning topics will include: rip current safety, beach safety, CPR, physical health, teamwork and water rescue.
 In addition, Junior Guards will perform daily physical exercise in the form of running, swimming, or a game.
 Instructors cover how rip currents are formed, how to identify them along the beach, and how to escape if caught in a rip current.
 At the completion of the program Junior Guard should have an overall higher level of water confidence and an improved swimming ability.
 Each Junior Guard will receive a rash guard, hat, bracelet and completion certificate.